-Criteria JORC Code explanation Commentary relative accuracy/ confidence the Competent Person.
-For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the resource within stated confide limits, or, if such an approach is not deemed appropria a qualitative discussion of the factors that could affect Where appropriate a statement of the relative accuracy and confidence level in the Mineral Resource estimate using an approach or procedure deemed appropriate by the Competent Person.
+Criteria JORC Code explanation Commentary Discussion of relative accuracy/ confidence Where appropriate a statement of the relative accuracy and confidence level in the Mineral Resource estimate using an approach or procedure deemed appropriate by the Competent Person.
 For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the resource within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors that could affect the relative accuracy and confidence of the estimate.
 These mineral resource estimates are considered as robust and representative of the Falcon styles of mineralisation.
-The relative accuracy of the Mineral Resource estimate is reflected in the reporting of the Mineral Resource as per the guidelines of the 2012 JORC Code.
-The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
+The relative accuracy of the Mineral Resource estimate is reflected in the reporting of the Mineral Resource as per the guidelines of the 2012 JORC Code. • The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
 Documentation should include assumptions made and the procedures used.
 The statement relates to global estimates of tonnes and grade. • These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.
 No production data is available Falcon.